tomit4/intro_to_dsa/docs/algorithms.md

 solution.

-Our more Time Efficient Solution, The Hash Map Soltuion, consumes more RAM because it utilizes the Record Data Structure, which if you recall from our previous talk does not allocate memory in a contiguous set of memory addresses like an Array does.
+Our more Time Efficient Solution, The Hash Map Soltuion, consumes more RAM because it grows the `numMap` as it iterates through the `for` loop, having to continually reallocate memory to accommodate for more keys/value pairs in the Map.

 Because of this, through for loop iteration, when we check the contents of our Map, the CPU must check the registry of the RAM by reference (see